Unione Giovani Ebrei d'Italia: HaTikwa

 HaTikwa (Hebrew for The Hope) is a youth newspaper for Italian Jews.
 It was originally published in January 1949 as a supplement accompanying the magazine “Israel”.
 Seven issues were published before publication ceased for 1950/1951.
 On March 13, 1952, issue #8 was published, still as a supplement accompanying the magazine “Israel”(a.
 XXXVII, n.
 26).

 From February 12, 1957, HaTikwa was published as an independent magazine with the subtitle Organo della Federazione Giovanile Ebraica Italiana [Voice of the Young Italian Jewish Federation].
 First published as a monthly magazine, it became a bimonthly in 1978.

 The magazine wrote about prominent issues facing young Italian Jews, such as the Jewish identity and Israeli politics.
 It also looked at the main issues of post-war Italian society, including anti-fascism and Resistance, student protest and social movements, as well as the social reform and the referendums on divorce and abortion.
 In 1980 HaTikwa stopped being published on a regular basis.

 In 2010 HaTikwa was reborn, as a supplement of the Italian Jewish monthly paper magazine “Pagine Ebraiche” and, in digital edition, on the UGEI website.

 In June 2020, HaTikwa created the first Italian Jewish podcast, The Jews who made History.

+REWiBE

+During the lockdown, in the aftermath of the pandemic in 2020, a strong desire to relaunch and strengthen Jewish life in Italy was felt, which led the UGEI Executive Board to create a special department in the association, dedicated especially to organizing parties and events.
+While creating new and innovative forms and means of communication, through the REWiBE department, the UGEI tries to appeal to the new generations to build the future of Italian Jewry.

-Past presidents
+Past Presidents

 UGEI is directed by an executive board, elected every year, during the Ordinary Congress.
 Their duty is to fulfill all the motions and recommendations express during the congressional debate and to organize all the activities and events of the year.